ypaulsussman/yblog/content/other_peoples_lines.md

 There are books in which the footnotes or comments scrawled by some reader's hand in the margin are more interesting than the text.
 The world is one of these books. -George Santayana, philosopher (1863-1952)

 A book lying idle on a shelf is wasted ammunition.
 Like money, books must be kept in constant circulation.
-Lend and borrow to the maximum. –Henry Miller, novelist (1891-1980)
+Lend and borrow to the maximum. -Henry Miller, novelist (1891-1980)

-If you torture data sufficiently, it will confess to almost anything. –Fred Menger, chemistry professor (1937- )
+If you torture data sufficiently, it will confess to almost anything. -Fred Menger, chemistry professor (1937- )

 During times of universal deceit, telling the truth becomes a revolutionary act. -George Orwell, writer (1903-1950)